The Amazing Benefits of Short-Range Thinking

 Accomplishing in two months what I failed at doing in ten years

 Being precocious in some ways, I started trying to decide on my career at age 12.
 At age 22 I gave up.
-For various periods of time during those ten years, I thought I was going to be a farmer, a preacher, a medical technologist, a square-dance caller, a mathematician, a custom furniture maker, an underwater welder, and a philosopher.
+For various periods of time during those ten years, I thought I was going to be a farmer, a preacher, a medical technologist, a gadget inventor, a square-dance caller, a mathematician, a custom furniture maker, an underwater welder, and a philosopher.
 During those ten years, I was always thinking long-range in trying to decide what I would be happy with.

 Then I gave up.
 I said to myself, "Forget about deciding on a career.
 Just find a job you think you might like.
 If, after three months, you don't like it, quit and get another job.
 Keep doing this until you find a job you like."
 I was now thinking short-range.